SWI-Prolog/swipl-devel/README.md

 SWI-Prolog such as its rich set of interfaces, multi-threading, modules, etc.

+Alternatively, there is  a WASM (_Web Assembly_)  version available at http://dev.swi-prolog.org/wasm/shell.
+This  version has  no  sandbox restrictions.
+The  WASM build  allows interaction with  the browser's DOM, so it allows for interactive Prolog applications running _inside_ the browser.
+It is otherwise rather limited though.

 ## Forum/mailing list

 Our       forum       is       hosted        at       a       [Discourse